Tony Jardine: Early life

-Jardine was born on 5 March 1952, at Oxford Street Maternity Hospital in Liverpool.
+Jardine was born on 5 March 1952, at Oxford Street Maternity Hospital in Liverpool, England.
 He is the son of the Royal Navy pilot Eric Percy Jardine.
-His family moved to South Africa when he was an infant before returning to Wirral, Merseyside at the age of nine.
+His family moved to South Africa when he was an infant, before returning to Wirral, Merseyside, when he was nine years old.
 Jardine and his family returned to England in 1962 upon the death of his father.

 Motorsport career

 Following his leaving the University of Warwick where he studied psychology and sociology, and majored in art, Jardine began his career as a art teacher for a year at Woodchurch High School in Bebington, and for one year, he was head of the art department at the New English School in Kuwait.
 He later became a political cartoonist for the Kuwait Times, working in the evenings.
 His motorsport career started in single seater racing cars, raising the money to go racing by working on holidays and on both building sites and in bars.
 He was competing in a Palliser Formula Ford car in 1973.
-Whilst in Kuwait he took up rally driving for the local Datsun importers in his spare time after an accident in which he crashed his own Formula Ford car meant he was unable to pay for it to be repaired.
+While in Kuwait, he took up rally driving for the local Datsun importers in his spare time after an accident in which he crashed his own Formula Ford car meant he was unable to pay for it to be repaired.
 He was comparatively successful, finishing eighth on the Kuwait International Rally in 1975.
 He discovered the lack of funding prevented him from getting more involved in racing.

 Outside his later Formula One (F1) management career, Jardine has continued to race in rallying on an amateur and semi-professional basis, mainly in the United Kingdom but also overseas.
 Jardine has competed in four Arctic Rallies and 27 Wales Rally GBs, finishing second in class in 2001.
 He was a three-time recipient of the journalists' award.
 Jardine also tested a Tyrrell 026 at Donington Park in 1998.
 He competed in the 2013 Wales Rally GB and the 2016 Wales Rally GB with co-driver Amy Williams, the Winter Olympic gold medallist.